Five questions pastors should be asking

 5. Are you optimistic about the future?

 Based on anecdotal evidence (observed, not proven), I believe pastors and ministry leaders are still placing their hope primarily in Jesus.
 Trials often reveal, and even strengthen, our faith because they provide opportunities for growth.
 I’ve heard preachers say, “You cannot have both faith and fear,” which always sounds unrealistic and unbiblical to me.
 This false dichotomy can quickly be absolved by the Psalms, as well as throughout Scripture.
-Our faith does not completely remove all of our fears, rather it emboldens us to face those fears with a peace that surpasses all understanding.
-For two years we have walked our people through the valley of the shadow of death, and it has worn us down.
+Our faith does not completely remove all of our fears; instead, it emboldens us to face those fears with a peace that surpasses all understanding.
+For the last few years, we have walked our people through the valley of the shadow of death, and it has worn us down.

 Fortunately, our Shepherd is still aptly armed with a rod and a staff.
 Perhaps our greatest challenge is to devote ourselves to prayer and to the ministry of the word (Acts 6:4).
 The Pastor Needs study revealed that most pastors are struggling to stay consistent in personal prayer: 72 percent; in confessing and repenting from personal sin: 61 percent; and in Bible reading not related to a sermon or teaching preparation: 68 percent.
 All pastors know that soul care is important, but how many of us will consider it to be imperative?